lightningnetwork/lnd/docs/macaroons.md

     before the `changepassword` command still remain valid.
 If a user wants to invalidate all previously created macaroons, the `--new_mac_root_key` flag of the `changepassword` command should be used!
-* An user of `lncli` will see the returned admin macaroon printed to the screen or saved to a file if the parameter `--save_to=some_file.macaroon` is used.
+* A user of `lncli` will see the returned admin macaroon printed to the screen or saved to a file if the parameter `--save_to=some_file.macaroon` is used.
 * **Important:** By default, `lnd` will create the macaroon files during the `unlock` phase, if the `--stateless_init` flag is not used.
 So to avoid